Sharply higher gas prices pushed up inflation in August, yet underlying price measures cooled

 In a set of conflicting data released Wednesday, the Labor Department said the consumer price index rose 3.7% in August from a year ago, up from a 3.2% annual pace in July.
 Yet excluding the volatile food and energy categories, so-called core prices rose 4.3%, a step back from 4.7% in July and the smallest increase in nearly two years.
 That is still far from the Federal Reserve’s 2% target.

 On a monthly basis, consumer prices jumped 0.6% in August, the biggest increase in more than a year.
-Gas prices spiked nearly 11% in August, though they have since levelled off: According to AAA, the average nationwide price at the pump was $3.84 on Tuesday, little changed from a month ago.
+Gas prices spiked nearly 11%, though they have since levelled off: According to AAA, the average nationwide price at the pump was $3.85 on Wednesday, unchanged from a month ago.

+The big rise in gas prices accounted for more than half of the monthly inflation increase, the government said.

 Excluding food and energy, core prices increased just 0.3% in August from July, though that is up from 0.2% in the two previous months.

-But prices fell or rose more slowly last month for many other items: Used car costs dropped 1.2%, the third straight decrease, while hotel prices fell 3%, also the third consecutive fall.
+But prices rose more slowly, or even fell last month for many other items: Used car costs dropped 1.2%, the third straight decrease, while hotel prices fell 3%, also the third consecutive fall.

+Grocery prices moved up 0.2%, a trend that has strained many household’s finances.
+But food cost increases are cooling: They rose 3% compared with a year ago, down from double-digit increases last year.

 Federal Reserve officials are becoming more open to the idea that inflation is coming under control, though chair Jerome Powell said last month it was still “too high.”